pabloliva87/mllabpabloliva/docs/challenge.md

 get_min_diff shows that sometimes, flights leave before their departure time.
 Not a delay, but certainly interesting.
 I've set up a warning to be logged if we see a plane leaving an hour or more prior to its departure time.
 That case would deserve some further study.

+The type hint for preprocess needs to use square brackets to work, so it now looks like Union[Tuple[pd.DataFrame, pd.DataFrame], pd.DataFrame]